 - provide that if of a party’s interest dilutes to 10% or less, its interest shall be converted to a 2% net smelter return royalty (the “Royalty”).
 At any time, the non-diluted party may purchase half of the Royalty-holder’s rights to all future Royalty payments for an immediate payment of $1,000,000.

-Sphinx and Sirios join their robust and complimentary technical expertise to carry out an exploration program which aims to identify gold deposits along this promising and underexplored corridor.
-This trend comprises Sirios’ Cheechoo gold discovery (see Sirios’ press releases of March 29, June 8 and August 10, 2016) and the Éléonore mine, a world-class gold operation owned by Goldcorp Inc. The Project’s southeastern extremity is situated about 24 km northwest of the Éléonore mine and road access is available within 14 km of this location.
+Sphinx and Sirios joined their robust and complimentary technical expertise to carry out an exploration program which aims to identify gold deposits along this promising and underexplored corridor.
+This trend comprises Sirios’ Cheechoo recent gold discovery and the Éléonore mine, a world-class gold operation owned by Goldcorp Inc. The project’s southeastern extremity is situated about 24 km northwest of the Éléonore mine and road access is available within 14 km of this location.
 On the basis of the same high degree of metamorphism and similar gold-arsenical paragenesis, Sphinx considers that the geological setting of the project is of a similar character to the Cheechoo discovery and the Éléonore mine.